vivekTiw120303/Social_Bay_ChatApp/README.md

 -----------------------------------------------------------------------------------------------------------------

-The Apk can be found in above files names as "Apk File".

 P.S : I know there are some errors now, I will fix in near future, and also add some more features to it.
 Thankyou for feedback.